Representation of non-semibounded quadratic forms and orthogonal additivity

-(ii) To prove weak representability, the first part of the theorem shows that condition \ref{H1} holds and by assumption on the measure space we have also \ref{H2}.
-By Theorem~\ref{thm:mainthm2} it suffices to show that \ref{H3} holds.
-But this is a direct consequence of the boundedness assumption on finite measure sets in Definition~\ref{def:ginv}~(\ref{item:ginv2}).
-To prove strong representability we will show that $\D_0 = \Df$.
-This follows again by the boundedness on finite measure sets and the fact that for all $\Phi\in\D_0$ we have that $P_\Delta\Phi = \Phi$ for some $\Delta\in\Sigma(\A)$ with $\mu(\Delta)<\infty$. \end{proof}
+(ii) The first part of the theorem shows that condition \ref{H1} holds and, by assumption on the measure space, we have also \ref{H2}.
+Moreover, \ref{H3} is a direct consequence of the boundedness assumption of finite measure sets in Definition~\ref{def:ginv}~(\ref{item:ginv2}) and Corollary~\ref{cor:Katorepisstrongrep}.
+By Theorem~\ref{thm:mainthm1} we have still to show that $\D_0\subset\D(|T|^{1/2})$.
+By Theorem~\ref{thm:mainthm2} it is enough to show that $\D_0 = \Df$, cf.\ Definition~\ref{def:dfin}.
+This follows by the boundedness on finite measure sets and the fact that for all $\Phi\in\D_0$ we have that $P_\Delta\Phi = \Phi$ for some $\Delta\in\Sigma(\A)$ with $\mu(\Delta)<\infty$. \end{proof}

-\begin{example} Let $G$ be a compact group and consider the Hilbert space $\H=\L^2(G)$ with the corresponding Haar measure.
+\begin{example} Let $G$ be a compact group and consider the Hilbert space $\H=L^2(G)$ with the corresponding Haar measure.
 Consider the left regular representation of $G$ on $\H$: $(L(g_0)\varphi):=\varphi(g_0^{-1}g)$, $g_0\in G$.
 By Peter-Weyl's theorem (see, e.g., \cite[\S27.49]{hewitt-ross-2}) we have